Exact many-body wavefunction of the Kondo model with time-dependent interaction strength: Abstract

 \section{{Abstract}}

-\textbf{\boldmath{ We present an exact solution of the nonstationary Schr\"odinger equation for the Kondo Hamiltonian with a time-dependent spin-exchange coupling $J(t)$ under periodic boundary conditions.
+\textbf{\boldmath{ Quantum integrabilty has been applied to a large variety of low dimesional Hamiltonians in Quantum Field Theory, Condensed Matter Physics, and Statistical Mechanics to obtain exact expressions for the spectrum and thermodynamics of these systems.
+In most of these studies the coupling constants are constant in time.
+Here we present an exact solution of the nonstationary Schr\"odinger equation for the Kondo Hamiltonian with a time-dependent spin-exchange coupling $J(t)$ of the form $\lambda t + p(t) \pm \sqrt{(\lambda t + p(t))^2 + 4/3}$, where $p(t)$ is an arbitrary periodic function, under periodic boundary conditions.
 Unlike previously studied time-dependent integrable models, which are rooted in the classical Yang--Baxter structure and associated Knizhnik--Zamolodchikov equations, our approach is based on the quantum Knizhnik--Zamolodchikov framework and the quantum Yang--Baxter algebra.
-We demonstrate that the dynamics is integrable for a class of exchange couplings $J(t)$ of the form $\lambda t + p(t) \pm \sqrt{(\lambda t + p(t))^2 + 4/3}$, where $p(t)$ is an arbitrary periodic function, and construct the corresponding many-body wavefunction.
-We also discuss extensions to other one-dimensional integrable models with linear dispersion, such as Gross--Neveu and Thirring.
-Our results broaden the domain of time-dependent integrability to a genuinely quantum class of models and provide a new platform for exploring coherent nonequilibrium dynamics in strongly correlated systems. }}
+Our results broaden the domain of time-dependent integrability to a genuinely quantum class of models and provide a new tools for exploring coherent nonequilibrium dynamics in strongly correlated systems.} }

 \rule{\textwidth}{1pt}

 \rule{\textwidth}{1pt}